Letter Grades Are Failing Louisiana Students

 Is this the nanny state at work?
 Are we instilling the wrong values in our kids by bringing above average students down so we can lift below average students up?
 Again, we’re not talking about taxes here.
 This isn’t about income inequality.
 We’re not trying to balance a budget by taxing the good grades of above average students or anything.
 There isn’t a problem that’s being solved here, other than helping some students pass who shouldn’t.

 Which is the ultimate effect of letter grades, to be honest: passing students who should’ve failed.
-With letter grades, a student can take three zeros and still pass with a C as long as they pull in a couple of As and B.
+With letter grades, a student can take three zeros and still pass with a C as long as they pull in a couple of As and Bs.

 It seems like the state of Louisiana wants every kid to be an average student, because it’s stacked the deck to push every one of them toward the middle.
 By using letter grades and a bizarre 7 point grading scale, we’re making it harder and harder for kids to get really good grades while making it easier and easier for every child to become a C student.
 After all, the state has made it harder to excel and harder to fail, but easier than ever to be average.

 This hurts every student and, in turn, every adult.
 After all, kids eventually graduate and enter the real world.
-Do we really want some of them to enter the workforce expecting to just coast by on the hard work of others while they collect a paycheck, while other students graduate knowing they’re going to have to work harder and longer hours to make up for all the work the coasters aren’t doing?
+Do we really want some of them to enter the workforce expecting to just coast by on the hard work of others to collect a paycheck, while other students graduate knowing they’re going to have to work harder and longer hours to make up for all the work the coasters aren’t doing?

 Well, no. I don’t think anyone wants that.
 Except we kind of already have it, don’t we?